 Given their special status in the context of English monolingual learners’ dictionaries, examples demand more attention on the part of lexicographers.
 In today’s world, the advantage that digital dictionaries hold over their printed counterparts is indisputable.
-Online dictionaries remain unrivaled for unrestricted storage space, customization, multimedia functions and accessibility of data, to name just a few.
+Online dictionaries remain unrivaled for unrestricted storage space, customization, multimedia functions and accessibility of data, among other advantages.
 Vast technological opportunities in the digital age of lexicography have allowed for the incorporation of an unlimited amount of lexicographic data in online dictionary entries.
 Notwithstanding the numerous benefits of the monopoly of digital dictionaries on the dictionary-making practice, this phenomenon could also create potential problems.
-More control is needed over the lexicographic content that is presented to dictionary users through the use of a plethora of additional corpus examples.
+More control is needed over the lexicographic content that is presented to dictionary users, particularly with the inclusion of a plethora of additional corpus examples.
 This calls for further research.

+SUPPLEMENTARY FILES

+Available from the author at reasonable request.

 REFERENCES